djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-18-whats-the-best-semantic-web-authoring-tool.md

 id: ebbj5ovrdqvao6v4mhxxb0o
 title: What’s the Best Semantic Web Authoring Tool?
 desc: a grim survey of RDF data management apps
-updated: 1729295081347
+updated: 1729315960009
 created: 1729093723913
 ---

 *a grim survey of RDF data management apps*

-So I was raring to go on a [[foundational ontology|t.km.ontology.foundational]] and accompanying example data.
+So I was chomping at the bit on a [[foundational ontology|t.km.ontology.foundational]] with accompanying example data.
 Let me just open my go-to RDF tools...

 ## The Usual Suspects